vitalclick/abidakun/content/blog/analytics/forecasting-using-prophet-techniques.md

 Prophet is an open-source library developed by Facebook for time series forecasting.
 It provides a simplified and automated approach to generate high-quality forecasts.
 Here's how to use Prophet:

 #### Introduction to Prophet
-We introduce the key concepts of Prophet, including trend estimation, seasonality modeling, and holiday effects.
+I introduce the key concepts of Prophet, including trend estimation, seasonality modeling, and holiday effects.
 Prophet can handle various types of time series patterns, including multiple seasonality and non-linear trends.

 #### Model Fitting and Forecasting
-We fit the Prophet model to the historical time series data and generate forecasts for a specified time
+I fit the Prophet model to the historical time series data and generate forecasts for a specified time

 ##### Here's a step-by-step guide on implementing Prophet for time series forecasting using Python: